0xAX/dotfiles/emacs/.emacs.d/emacs-elixir/CONTRIBUTING.md

     * elixir-mode
     * emacs

-  * Ideally, creating a pull request with a test case demonstrating what's wrong.
-    This makes it easy for us to review, reproduce & fix the problem.
+  * Ideally, creating a pull request with a (failing) test case demonstrating what's wrong.
+This makes it easy for us to reproduce & fix the problem.

 You might also hop into the IRC channel (``#elixir-lang`` on ``irc.freenode.net``) & raise your question there, as there may be someone who can help you with a